 These quotes are only small bits from the wealth of information covered in this book.
 I highly recommend this book to every believer.
 Whether you’ve faced these unbiblical teachings or not, you never know when you may need to reach someone else who has.
 Find this book in hard copy and eBook form on Amazon.

-Disclaimer: Book reviews that appear on the IPFJ website do not mean IPFJ agrees with or endorses everything the author writes, believes or stands for.
+Disclaimer: Book reviews on the IPFJ website do not equal 100% endorsement or agreement with everything an author writes, believes or stands for.